 - Current insurance information

 - Explanation of benefits records can be kept in the journal or separately but should be periodically reviewed for accuracy

 When transitioning your care, the first step will be making sure your healthcare team understands PI and will work with you to manage your care.
 Your current provider should be able to transfer your medical records and help identify medical professionals that will work with you.
-Click here for questions to ask while evaluating a healthcare provider or facility.
 IDF can also help you find a clinical immunologist.
-Click here to receive a list of providers in your area.

 - Understand the treatments you are receiving and why they are important to your overall, long-term health.

-- Track your health, treatments, medications and appointments in the IDF eHeathRecord or journal.
+- Track your health, treatments, medications, and appointments in a journal or secure electronic medical record.